microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 # Introduction to Reinforcement Learning and Q-Learning

-Reinforcement learning involves three important concepts, the agent, some states and a set of actions per state.
-By executing an action, in a specified state, the agent is scored with a reward.
+Reinforcement learning involves three important concepts: the agent, some states, and a set of actions per state.
+By executing an action in a specified state, the agent is scored with a reward.
 Again imagine the computer game Super Mario.
-You are Mario, you are in a game level, standing next to a cliff edge, above you is a coin.
-You being Mario, in a game level, at a specific position, that's your state.
+You are Mario, you are in a game level, standing next to a cliff edge.
+Above you is a coin.
+You being Mario, in a game level, at a specific position ... that's your state.
 Moving one step to the right (an action) will take you over the edge, that would give you a low numerical score.
-However, pressing the jump button you would score a point and you would be alive, that's a positive outcome, that should award you a positive numerical score.
+However, pressing the jump button, you would score a point and you would be alive.
+That's a positive outcome and that should award you a positive numerical score.

-The point of all this is that by using reinforcement learning, and a simulator (the game), you can learn how to play the game to maximize the reward, with the reward being, staying alive and scoring as much points as possible.
+The point of all this is that by using reinforcement learning and a simulator (the game), you can learn how to play the game to maximize the reward which is staying alive and scoring as many points as possible.

 [![Intro to Reinforcement Learning](https://img.youtube.com/vi/lDq_en8RNOo/0.jpg)](https://www.youtube.com/watch?v=lDq_en8RNOo)